7 music festivals you have to go to in the Caribbean

 The festival features a large mix of music including soul, jazz, Latin, hip-hop, funk, Salsa and Blues.
 Some of the acts performing over the last nine editions include Fourplay, George Benson, Willy Garcia, Chaka Khan, Angie Stone, Eddie Palmieri, Randy Brecker, David Sanborn, Moon Baker, Tango Extremo, Praful and in 2015 Earth Wind and Fire, Jesse J, the Mike Stone Band and Roberta Gambarini.

 Elements that add to the festival are the food court, which features many local and international dishes, the venue, which is located next to the seashore at the Renaissance Festival Plaza in Oranjestad and of course the amazing Caribbean atmosphere.
-And folks we have been to Aruba so we know what a beautiful place it is, and you can read about that here.
+And folks we have been to Aruba so we know what a beautiful place it is.

 Tobago Jazz Experience